 Piaget is considered a pioneer in this area.
 He argued the existence of four stages of development: the sensorimotor stage, where learning takes place through touch and feel; the pre-operational stage, where the ability to arrange objects logically starts to be developed; the concrete operational stage, where the ability to think logically about objects and events starts to become more structured; and the formal operational stage, where abstract thinking and verbal reasoning start to develop (Bates, 2016).
-Although Piaget's theories were developed based on his studies of children, following Bates (2016), these theories can be expanded to include people of all ages and can be summarized as follows: people react differently to learning according to their stage of cognitive development; educators should take an active, mentoring role towards their learners; learners should be allowed to learn from their mistakes; the focus should be on the process of learning as well as the outcome; educators should respect each learner's interests, abilities and limits.
+Although Piaget's theories were developed based on his studies of children, following Bates (2016), these theories can be expanded to include people of all ages and can be summarized as follows: people react differently to learning according to their stage of cognitive development; educators should take an active, mentoring role towards their learners; learners should be encouraged to learn from their peers; learners should be allowed to learn from their mistakes; the focus should be on the process of learning as well as the outcome; educators should respect each learner's interests, abilities and limits.